DSLituiev/cardioloader/README.md

-2. Other heuristic (non-machine learning)-based approaches, besides simple thresholding, that might work in this case: potentially morphologic dilation of the space outside o-contour, which had to assume some constant width of the muscle.
+2. Other heuristic (non-machine learning)-based approaches, besides simple thresholding, that might work in this case:
+- potentially morphologic dilation of the space outside o-contour, which had to assume some constant width of the muscle.
+- 3D interpolation of contours for slices that are surrounded by labelled slices

 3. Appropriate deep learning-based approach to solve this problem would involve any semantic segmentation model, such as U-net or Segnet like architectures, with aggressive data augmentation.